top of page

 1.3 Schema.gif

-Assimilation is when you learn a concept and then you can take the rules you learned about that concept and apply them to a new situation.
-If this works the information is assimilated.
-In this case the cat is black and a little different shape, but the generalization works.
-So you can successfully assimilate that new information to your CAT schema.
+In my example, the cat is black and a little different shape, but the generalization works.
+So you can successfully assimilate that new animal, the new information to your CAT schema.

 Accommodation